 On the top of apps that use a suggested keywords or relevant ones you will see the list of apps that use Search Ads.
 The number of ads will differ from a keyword to keyword.
 Say, 47 apps promote via a search request “solitaire”, this means that it would be hard and expensive to use it for ads.
 However, only 12 apps promote via “solitaire cube” — here you will have less competitors and lower bids.

-What apps will be displayed depend on their bids and ad campaign settings.
+What apps will be displayed depending on their bids and ad campaign settings.

 On the right will be 100 App Store and 49 Google Play apps.
 This is what user see once they have searched for a “solitaire” request.
 Click an app to see all other keywords this app is using.
 The keywords will be ranged depending on their Traffic score (74 is a popular word, 5 is the least popular one).